why can’t you lose weight like you used to?

 This post is for you if the tricks you’ve used before to control your weight just aren’t working so well anymore.
 Maybe you also feel tired all of the time.
 You can’t figure it out.
 You workout like crazy, you’re strong, and you eat well.
 That’s what I thought, too.
 I want you to know what happened to me and the new solution that using with to control my weight in my 40’s.

 In 2014 I found myself overweight.
 It went hand in hand with some sudden hormonal imbalances and that was difficult because I was eating healthier than I ever had and working out just the same as always.
 None the less, I buckled down and was able to lose 17 pounds over the course of 8 months.
 I committed to the ‘eat less, move more’ philosophy and cut down on my calories even more and upped my workouts to six days a week.
 I detailed my journey in a series I wrote on the blog called Younger This Year.

 Shortly after I lost that 17th pound, my weight plateaued.
 I now know that this always happens when you cut calories because that signals your body to slow the metabolism in order to preserve fat reserves.
 But I wasn’t thinking of that at the time because as it happens, several stressful things happened in my life at once.
 I was super stressed yet I doubled down and joined a boot camp to ensure I would not lose my hard-won progress despite the stress.
-I double-downed my efforts to restrict calories and work out.
 Incredulously, I watched helplessly as I gained every pound back in a frighteningly short amount of time – just 8 weeks.
 It was awful and confusing.
 I stopped trusting my body and myself.

 the signs of insulin resistance